prysmaticlabs/documentation/docs/install/arm/docker.md

 #### **For Docker installations:**

-* A modern macOS operating system
+* A modern GNU/Linux operating system
 * The latest release of [Docker](https://docs.docker.com/install/) installed